You can apply for a duplicate motor vehicle document such as a registration or deregistration certificate, or some other document, if:

 - Your identity document

-- Proof of postal and residential address e.g. utility account.
+- Proof of residential address e.g. utility account.
 If the utility bill is not in your name, the owner of the bill must make an affidavit declaring that you live at the address and the utility bill must be attached to the affidavit.

 - Complete the Application for duplicate registration/Deregistration certificate in respect of motor vehicle (DRC) form and the Declaration in respect of lost documents form (DCT).